Kahalix/ICookThis/README.md

 ![image](https://github.com/user-attachments/assets/cc90e1c4-0a82-481a-9a6e-0aee08d6b77a)

+---

-Project structure, ER diagrams, sequence diagrams and full API spec are in the docs/ folder.
+Project documents including ER diagrams, sequence diagrams and full API spec will be/are in the docs/ folder.